timurvafin/zont_api/README.md

 ## Error Handling

-The ZontAPI library raises two custom exceptions: DeviceNotFoundError and ResponseError.
+The ZontAPI library raises two custom exceptions: `DeviceNotFoundError` and `ResponseError`.

 DeviceNotFoundError is raised when a device with the specified ID is not found.
 ResponseError is raised when the API response does not contain the expected keys or values.